brenordv/rusted-toolbox/crates/tool-lookup/readme.md

 ## Options
 - --text <text> The text to search for (case-insensitive)
 - --path <path> Base directory or file to search
-- --ext <ext>...
+- --extension <ext>...
 File extensions to include (repeatable).
 Accepts forms like txt, .txt, *.txt, Md
 - --current-only Search only the current directory (no recursion)
 - --line-only Prints only the matching line content (no file:line prefix)
 - --no-header Does not print the final summary line